mckaymac/E01a-Control-Structues/README.md

 |                   README                            |
  -----------------------------------------------------
 What is the purpose of this program?
--It is an introductory to Python
+-It is an introduction to Python
 -What you are supposed to do is look at main1.py through main10.py and answer the questions in questions.txt

 What was done: